Market Analysts see CommScope Holding Company Inc. [COMM] gaining to $12. Time to buy?

-CommScope Holding Company Inc. [NASDAQ: COMM] loss -3.49% or -0.35 points to close at $9.68 with a heavy trading volume of 4253868 shares.
+CommScope Holding Company Inc. [NASDAQ: COMM] traded at a low on 01/26/22, posting a -0.22 loss after which it closed the day’ session at $9.16.
 The company report on January 14, 2022 that CommScope Announces New Senior Leadership for Venue and Campus Networks.

 CommScope, a global leader in network connectivity, today introduced Markus Ogurek as senior vice president and segment leader of Venue and Campus Networks.